Journeys Festival International Manchester, 4–13 October 2019, free entry - Visit now

 Reckoning with Refugeedom by Mei Yuk Wong is one of this year’s Journeys Festival highlights.
 Responding to archive material discovered by a University of Manchester research project, Wong’s work shares the hidden voice of refugees in history, offering us the chance to consider their stories in relation to experiences today.
 Audiences are invited to contribute their own experiences and can do so on Thursday and Friday afternoons, as well as Saturdays from 26 September until 15 October at PS Mirabel, an artist-run project and exhibition space near Manchester Arena.

-Head to Cathedral Gardens on Saturday 13 for a day of free live world music for Journeys Live.
-Emerging and established artists from across the world is set to keep Manchester on its toes dancing, with street food vendors aplenty to warm our bellies.
+Head to Cathedral Gardens on Saturday 12 October for Journeys Live, a day of free family-friendly live entertainment.
+Emerging and established artists from across the world are set to keep Manchester on its toes dancing, with street food vendors aplenty to warm our bellies.
 Highlights include Gambian Kora Master Jali Nyonkoling Kuyateh, the Women’s Unity Choir, Manchester International Roots Orchestra, pay-what-you-feel food from Sanctuary Kitchen and the opportunity to contribute to Isobel Tarr’s The Channel.

 The Channel is on throughout the rest of the festival at People’s History Museum where you can send your messages via the installation to people currently detained in UK immigration centres.
 The Channel enables people in Manchester to connect with people indefinitely detained via what looks like an old fashioned phone box.
 As well as sending messages, you can hear messages sent by real people in detention centres and respond with your thoughts and questions.